karatelabs/karate/README.md

 * call and interoperate with Java code if needed
 * share and re-use test 'helper' functionality across your organization

+In real-life scripts, you would probably use this capability of Karate to [`configure headers`](#configure-headers) using the results of a [sign in](#calling-other-feature-files).

 ### JavaScript Sign-In Example

 The code below does the _exact_ same thing as the [sign-in example above](#calling-other-feature-files).
 This is just for illustrative purposes, because if you only need to make HTTP calls, you are much better off using a normal Karate-script `*.feature` file - which is way more concise and simpler, as well as re-usable.

 ```javascript
 function(credentials) {